squaremo/weave/site/docker-extension.md

 Potentially this could be done as an API extension rather than a driver extension.

+### WeaveDNS initialisation

+Each WeaveDNS peer needs an IP address on the weave network;
+potentially we could reserve a special subnet for the peers, but they still need to be allocated an address on it.

 ## Considerations for swarm

 The docker swarm ideal is that individual hosts can be driven by the